mia-workshop/MIA-Shared-Task-2022/README.md

 Our training data for the **constrained** setup consists of English open-QA data from Natural Questions-open ([Kwiatkowski et al., 2019](https://research.google/pubs/pub47761/); [Lee et al., 2019](https://arxiv.org/abs/1906.00300)) and the XOR-TyDi QA train data.

 The training is available at [data/train/mia_2022_train_data.jsonl.zip](https://github.com/mia-workshop/MIA-Shared-Task-2022/blob/main/data/train/mia_2022_train_data.jsonl.zip).
+We encourage participants to do data augmentation using Machine Translation or structured knowledge sources (e.g., Wikidata, Wikipedia interlanguage links), and as long as you do not use additional human annotated QA data or data, you submissions will be considered as constrained setup.

 ```
 cd data/train